Rapid inference and comparison of gravitational-wave population models with neural variational posteriors: Discussion

 \section{Discussion}

 Variational methods have previously been used for ground-based GW parameter estimation \cite{Gabbard:2019rde} and pulsar timing array data analysis \cite{Vallisneri:2024xfk}.
-Here, we showed the efficacy of neural variational inference --- which trains a normalizing flow to approximate Bayesian posteriors by matching their shapes using likelihood evaluations --- for population studies of GW catalogs.
+Here, we showed the efficacy of neural variational inference---which trains a normalizing flow to approximate Bayesian posteriors by matching their shapes using likelihood evaluations---for population studies of GW catalogs.
+This requires only an input (differentiable) likelihood function, which is readily available in public code packages (e.g., \textsc{GWPopulation}~\cite{Talbot:2024yqw}), meaning the variational approach serves as an accessible inference algorithm and a drop-in replacement for common stochastic-sampling tools.

 We found it requires at least an order of magnitude and up to three orders of magnitude fewer likelihood evaluations than established stochastic sampling algorithms such as nested sampling.
 This makes variational inference conducive to interactive development and comparison of population models, thereby accelerating astrophysical interpretation of GW catalogs.
 We demonstrated that accurate posteriors can be trained with as few as $\mathcal{O}(10^3$--$10^4)$ likelihood evaluations and a batch size of just $B=1$ to compute the variational loss function, implying that the training setup can be tailored to available hardware (e.g., GPU memory limitations) and to trade off accuracy against speed.
 Simply performing more training steps and thereby increasing the total number of likelihood evaluations was always sufficient to improve the variational approximation.
 Even if variational inference were to take as long as stochastic sampling runs, it still has the advantage of producing posterior distributions that, once trained, provide exact density evaluations and any number of posterior draws at negligible cost.
 A sizable contribution to the training time comes from JIT compilation, which we may be able to reduce with additional code optimization.

 Trained variational posteriors could be useful for downstream applications, serving as rapid surrogates for likelihood functions when combining independent datasets (e.g., Ref.~\cite{Cousins:2025bas}).
 For example, rather than reanalyzing old GW catalogs every time new data is released, previous variational posteriors can be reused to encode the information already provided within the formalism of Bayesian updating.
 With the increased detection rate from detector upgrades and future GW observatories \cite{KAGRA:2013rdx, Baibhav:2019gxm, Broekgaarden:2023rta}, variational inference could be used for online updating of astrophysical population constraints as new events are detected.
 Independently of the variational approach, Pareto smoothed importance sampling and the $\hat{k}$ diagnostic could be useful tools to regularize the Monte Carlo approximations in the population likelihood and assess their convergence, without relying on the empirical variance \cite{chatterjee2018sample, JMLR:v25:19-556}.